Tara-Cloud/aws-cdk-tutorial/README.md

 This block of code imports several CDK modules and then uses those modules to model cloud infrastructure.
 Specifically, you are defining the CdkStaticWebsiteStack.
 The CdkStaticWebsiteStack will include two constructs:
 - a [S3bucket construct](https://docs.aws.amazon.com/cdk/api/v1/python/aws_cdk.aws_s3/Bucket.html) configured with the necessary settings to support static website hosting.
 This construct will create a new S3 Bucket in your AWS cloud environment.
 > :rotating_light: *SECURITY ALERT* :rotating_light: Most S3 bucket deployments will be configured to set the block_public_access property to true.
 This project uses a special S3 bucket configuration designed for website hosting.
 It is critically important that you do not store ANY files or objects in this S3 bucket other than files you want publicly available on a public website.
 - a [BucketDeployment construct](https://docs.aws.amazon.com/cdk/api/v2/python/aws_cdk.aws_s3_deployment/BucketDeployment.html) which is used to upload assets to your newly created bucket.
-In this case, you use the BucketDeployment construct to upload the HTML files you want to serve from your bucket.
+In this project, you are using BucketDeployment construct to upload the HTML files you want to serve from your bucket.

-> :bulb:*Tip:* In this tutorial you are copying and pasting existing code to get the feel of working with the CDK.
-When designing and coding your CDK applications, you will use the [CDK API documentation](https://docs.aws.amazon.com/cdk/api/v2/python/modules.html) to make decisions about what code to write.
+> :bulb:*Tip:* When designing and coding your CDK applications, you will use the [CDK API documentation](https://docs.aws.amazon.com/cdk/api/v2/python/modules.html) to make decisions about what code to write.
 You can see examples of the CDK API documentation by clicking the S3Bucket and BucketDeployment construct links above.

 Open the `app.py` file located in the root of your project directory.